erkenningenict/module-change-license/README.md

 Run `npm start` to start the React app locally (`http://localhost:3000`).

+By default, locally started has NODE_ENV = development (this is production on Netlify).
+Run the mockserver to redirect to an other endpoint (if needed).

 ### Cors

 Make sure you disable CORS add custom CORS response headers using a browser extension.